First Year Student (Freshman) Admissions

 Dallas Baptist University complies with all applicable federal and state non-discrimination laws and does not engage in unlawful discrimination on the basis of age, gender, disability, veteran status, race, color, or national origin in any employment practice, admissions, education program, or educational activity.
 Under federal and state law, the University may discriminate on the basis of religion in order to fulfill its purposes.

 Students desiring to live in the residence halls must complete a residence life application, roommate questionnaire, and medical history form.
 These forms are mailed to students by the Residence Life Office upon acceptance to the University.
+Students desiring to live in the Colonial Village Apartments, Williamsburg Village Townhomes, or Brownstones must complete an apartment application form and a medical history form.
+These forms are available in the Apartment Life Office.

 Advanced Placement (AP)